madelinejoseph2027/final/README.md

 ## Output

 For computational efficiency, the algorithm is set to evolve 50 generations of creatures from an initial population of 1 random parent.
 The initial parent (generation 0) will be displayed in the pybullet GUI.
-After the evolution process completes, the single best individual will be displayed in the GUI.
+After the evolution process completes, the single best individual will be displayed in the GUI (see the Show_Best function in ```parallelHillClimber.py```).
 The number of generations and the population size can be changed in ```constants.py``` as desired.

-**The text file "BestFitnesses.txt" contains a comma-separated list of the fitnesses of the best individual in a population for each generation.**
+**The text file "BestFitnesses.txt" contains a comma-separated list of the fitnesses of the best individual in a population for each generation.** This file is updated upon each new evolutionary run via the Preserve_Best function in ```parallelHillClimber.py```.

 ## Brain/Body Generation